JasonJiaxiangLi/JasonJiaxiangLi.github.io/_pages/about.md

 ## News

+- January 2025: Paper "*Riemannian Bilevel Optimization*" is accepted by **Journal of Machine Learning Research**!

 - November 2024: Paper "*A Riemannian ADMM*" is accepted by **Mathematics of Operations Research**!

 - September 2024: Two papers are accepted by **NeurIPS 2024**.
 Congratulations to all my collaborators!
 See you in Vancouver this December!